LAUNCHMongoDB 8.3 is built for the sub-100ms retrieval & zero downtime AI demands. Read blog >

 To use an IDE (excluding cloud-based IDE), install the compatible version for your operating system.
 IDE provides a programming experience like a regular text editor and also handles compilation, execution, testing, project management, and version control seamlessly within its unified environment.

-An IDE eliminates the need to manually call the compiler for every code change.
+An integrated development environment eliminates the need to manually call the compiler for every code change.
 Without an IDE, you would have to execute compiler commands specific to the language for code compilation.
 The IDE automates the build process and program execution, displaying the output in a console.

 Similarly, for interpreted languages like Python, an IDE eliminates the need to run the code in a separate shell or terminal.
 As code complexity grows, executing code outside an IDE becomes challenging.